This post was updated in June 2020.

-El Nido on the tropical island Palawan is one of the premier scuba diving destinations in the world.
-Conservation efforts have been going on since 1983 when El Nido gained the status of a Marine Reserve Park, which has maintained the rich and varied underwater world of the area.
+El Nido is also one of the premier scuba diving destinations in the world.
+Because conservation efforts have been going on since 1983 (when El Nido gained the status of a Marine Reserve Park), the rich and varied underwater world of the area has been preserved.

 Diving in El Nido, Palawan